awsdocs/emp-user-guide/doc_source/emp-getting-started-packaging-media.md

 # How to package an application when installation media is available \(standard packaging\)<a name="emp-getting-started-packaging-media"></a>

-When installation media is available, an application is packaged with the EMP compatibility package builder\.
+When installation media is available, an application is packaged with the EMP Compatibility Package Builder\.
 The package builder uses installation snapshot\-based packaging along with runtime analysis to create compatibility packages for applications\.

 **Topics**
 + [Stage 1: Install capture \(Required\)](#emp-media-install-capture)